 Very late stage (mean 10 days from symptom onset, 90% on oxygen at baseline) vitamin D supplementation RCT not showing significant differences.

 Ethnicity was poorly matched between arms, and diabetes was 41% in the treatment arm vs. 29% in the control arm.
 Baseline ventilation was 15% in the treatment arm vs. 12% control, this alone may account for the higher mortality.
-Calcifediol, which avoids several days delay in conversion, may be more successful, especially with this very late stage usage.
+Calcifediol or calcitriol, which avoids several days delay in conversion, may be more successful, especially with this very late stage usage.

 Murai et al., 11/17/2020, Randomized Controlled Trial, Brazil, South America, peer-reviewed, 17 authors, dosage 200,000IU single dose.